qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   Features having the same value for the selected field(s) will be replaced with a single one and their geometries are merged.

-  If no field is provided then all the features are dissolved in a single feature.
+  If no field is provided then all the features are dissolved, resulting in a single feature.

 Outputs
 .......